AdrianSchneider/warp-pipe/README.md

 # Warp Pipe

-This is a work in progress.
+WARNING: This is a work in progress.
+The mutual authentication is not set up yet, so while the server authorizes and can subsequently trust the client, the client cannot yet trust the server.

 Warp pipe lets you securely create named pipes (fifos) between computers, allowing you to send or receive data asynchronously.

 ## Use Cases